Finite-size corrections to Fermi's golden rule: I. Decay rates: Two-body decay:

-exist.
-Because the kinetic energy and momentum are different from those of the initial state, the secondary root gives the finite-size correction due to the diffraction.
-Dependence of the amplitude on ${\vec p}_B$ is determined by a root of $\omega=0$ and its slope ${\partial \omega \over \partial {\vec p}_B}$.
+exists.
+Because the kinetic energy and momentum are different from those of the initial state, the secondary root gives a finite-size correction due to the diffraction.
+The dependence of the amplitude on $\vec{p}_B$ is determined by the root of $\omega = 0$ and its slope $\frac{\partial\omega}{\partial \vec{p}_B}$.